-Tschenglser Hochwand (Italian: Croda di Cengles) is situated in Italian South Tyrol (Südtirol / Alto Adige) in Ortler Group.
+Tschenglser Hochwand (Italian: Croda di Cengles) is situated in Italian South Tyrol (Südtirol / Alto Adige) and belongs to the Ortles Group.
 The summit is 3375 m high and it is one of the best view points to Ortles, Gran Zebrù and neighboring mountains.

-The mountain lies on the Northern end of the valley called Zaytal (Valle di Zai) and in the Northeast has its “own” glacier: the small Tschenglser Ferner (Vedretta di Cengles).
-Opposite, in the Southeast, in the other side of Valle di Zai, we have the following summits: Kleine Angelusspitze (L’Angelo Piccolo, 3318 m), Hohe Angelusspitze (L’Angelo Grande, 3521 m) and Vertainspitze (Cima Vertana, 3545 m).
-In the Northwest of Tschenglser Hochwand lies the valley of Razoi.
+The mountain lies on the Northern end of the valley called Zaytal (Valle di Zai) and to the Northeast has its “own” glacier: the small Tschenglser Ferner (Vedretta di Cengles).
+Opposite, to the Southeast, in the other side of Valle di Zai, we have the following summits: Kleine Angelusspitze (Angelo Piccolo, 3318 m), Hohe Angelusspitze (Angelo Grande, 3521 m) and Vertainspitze (Cima Vertana, 3545 m).
+To the Northwest of Tschenglser Hochwand it lies the valley of Razoi.

-The first ascent of Tschenglser Hochwand (Croda di Cengles) was achieved in 1871 by V. Hecht and guide J. Pingerra.
+The first ascent of Tschenglser Hochwand (Croda di Cengles) was achieved in 1871 by V. Hecht and the alpine guide J. Pingerra.

-The best outgoing point to Tschenglser Hochwand is a little town Sulden (Solda), which lies on the height of 1907 m.
-There is no train station, Sulden is best reachable by car (or bus):
+The best outgoing point to Tschenglser Hochwand is the village of Sulden (Solda), which lies on the height of 1907 m.
+There is no train station, Sulden is reachable by car (or bus):

 1. From southern Germany: Munich – Garmisch – Landeck – Reschenpass, then in Italy road SS 40 via Mals, later SS 38 via Schlunders towards Passo dello Stlevio, before pass, in Gomagoi turn left towards Sulden.